 Krisztián graduated from Bela Bartok Conservatory in classical piano major, and as the time being he attends the jazz piano department of Franz Liszt University of Music and Musicology under the instruction of Professor Karoly Binder.

-He was chosen the best soloist at 5th Jazz Competition of Marosvasarhely in April 2013.
+He was chosen the best soloist at the 5th Jazz Competition of Marosvasarhely in April 2013.
 He was selected as one of the top four pianists in the Nottingham Solo Piano Competition in 2014.
-He was granted the special award for the most creative performance at the International Piano competition in Vilnius, Lituania.
+He was granted the special award for the most creative performance at the International Piano Competition in Vilnius, Lituania.

 He was only twenty when he finished third at the 2015 Montreux Jazz Festival.
 During the two-week academic program that followed, he appeared in concert with such greats as Al Jarreau, Kurt Rosenwinkel, Nils Petter Molvær, and Joe Sanders.
 In the same year, he was awarded the Creative Art Prize, the Junior Prima Prize, and the Hungarian Jazz Prize of Gramofon Magazine.
 In 2016 the Hungarian Jazz Federation elected him young jazz musician of the year, and in 2018 he was the first Hungarian to be invited to the international competition that the American Thelonious Monk Institute organized for the world’s best fourteen jazz pianists.